3 Most Important Theories to Explain How the Solar System Formed?

 Comets are classified based on their orbital period, or the amount of time it takes for them to revolve around the Sun.

-Long-period comets have orbital periods longer than 200 years (and usually much longer), while short-period comets return in less time.
+Long-period comets have orbital periods longer than 200 years (usually much longer), while short-term comets return in less time.
 Each type appears to have a distinct origin.

 A typical long-period comet’s nucleus is irregularly shaped and a few kilometers across.
 It has an orbital period of millions of years and spends the majority of its life at enormous distances from the Sun.